GreenDelta/lca-collaboration-server-docker/README.md

 [...]
 ```

-The container can be run with the following command (the MySQL server must be up and running):
+The container can be run with the following command (the MySQL server must be up and running) then:

 ```bash
 docker compose -f compose-read-only.yaml up